Singleton CE Primary School

 - To Foster a ‘Passion for learning,’ developing an ability to question and think rationally, to show initiative, rise to a challenge and apply themselves to all tasks conscientiously.

-- Delivering an innovative curriculum, that is broad and balanced, promotes British values with an emphasis on; – Literacy and Numeracy skills, creativity, enrichment, challenge, enquiry, investigation and FUN!
+- Delivering an innovative curriculum, that is broad and balanced, promotes a love of God, British values with an emphasis on; – Literacy and Numeracy skills, creativity, enrichment, challenge, enquiry, investigation and FUN!

 - Effectively planned learning opportunities for all pupils to achieve in line with or exceed expectations within EYFS, KS1 and KS2 statutory assessments.